 - Students wishing to succeed need to communicate with others and complete their assignments.

-Students wishing to succeed need to collaboratively communicate well with all other and always complete their assignments.
+Students wishing to succeed need to collaboratively communicate well with all others and always complete their assignments.

-Adverbs.
-The word collaboratively is modifying a verb, succeed.
+Adverb: The word collaboratively is modifying a verb, succeed.
 The word well is modifying a verb, communicate.
 The word always is modifying a verb, complete.
+Adjective: The word all is modifying a noun: others.